owntracks/recorder/README.md

 ### Environment

-The following environment variables control `ocat`'s behaviour:
+The following environment variables control `ocat`'s behavior:

 * `OCAT_FORMAT` can be set to the preferred output format.
 If unset, JSON is used.
 The `--format` option overrides this setting.
 * `OCAT_USERNAME` can be set to the preferred username.
 The `--user` option overrides this environment variable.